AttilaNightStalker/CS--6381-Assignment_1/Approach_1/README.md

 `python3 mn.py -p <number of publishers> -s <number of subscribers>`

-Then the average message time delay will be calculated after publisher have published 60 posts
+Then the average message time delay will be calculated after publisher have published 120 posts

+### The result graph

+The images named "graph_view*.png" are 3D graphs of the result data